harrisrais/Jest-Practice/README.md

 # javascript-testing-with-jest-crash-course

-**One-line description:** Practical exercises and notes from the *JavaScript Testing with Jest – Crash Course* (FreeCodeCamp) — sample tests, cheatsheet, and setup instructions.

----

-## About this repo
 This repository contains example code, tests, and notes created while following the **JavaScript Testing with Jest – Crash Course** video.
 It demonstrates setting up **Jest**, writing synchronous & asynchronous tests, using mocks and snapshots, and running tests with coverage/watch.

 ---